sheenthebest/sh-guidebook/README.md

    - Close the UI by pressing the Escape key.

 **Style and Design:**
-   - Modern and clean design using gradients and transitions.
+   - Modern and clean design.
    - Responsive and user-friendly interface.
-   - Subtle animations and transitions for an enhanced user experience.

 ## Getting Started

 ### Prerequisites

 - A working FiveM server.
 - Basic knowledge of HTML, CSS, and JavaScript.

 ### Installation

 **Download the Files:**
    - Download and extract the project files to your FiveM resources directory.